The next opportunity for comment is in mid-2018.

 Thank you for sharing your bold and innovative vision for Saint Paul's future!

 In our community engagement, we prioritized events and locations that we hoped would result in geographically and demographically representative input.
 We estimate that the nearly 1,600 people engaged just over the summer were 50 percent people of color and were generally representative of the city’s age spectrum.

 Themes and Priorities

-- Livability and equity.
-When we asked about regional themes established by the Metropolitan Council, a majority of you said livability and equity are the most important for Saint Paul.
+- Livability, equity and sustainability.
+When we asked about regional themes established by the Metropolitan Council, you said livability, equity and sustainability are the most important for Saint Paul.
 Other regional themes we will incorporate into the updated Comprehensive Plan include prosperity and stewardship.